rocky-linux/rockylinux.org-gatsby/src/news/rocky-linux-9-2-power-le-update.md

 After additional testing and thorough investigation into the architecture-specific bug we discovered, the Rocky Linux team is pleased to announce the availability of Rocky 9.2 for the PowerPC (LE) or ppc64le architecture.
-Before upgrading your ppc64le machine to Rocky 9.2, make sure to review the section below on upgrading.
+Before upgrading your ppc64le machine to Rocky 9.2, review the section below on upgrading.

-The result of our investigation has revealed that the environments under which our tests were performed were running a "pre-production" revision to the Power 9 CPU architecture, leading to the segmentation faults we are able to reproduce both in emulated and physical environments with affected processor revisions (steppings).
+Our investigation has revealed that the environments under which our tests were performed were running a "pre-production" revision to the Power 9 CPU architecture, leading to segmentation faults we are able to reproduce both in emulated and physical environments with affected processor revisions (steppings).
 For a more detailed explanation, please read below.